rainerdeal/rainerdeal.github.io/_posts/2018-10-23-Ghost-in-the-Shell.md

 I'm really just doing this for me.
 I may or may not try to advertise my work to my friends/family (I haven't decided, yet).

 I don't even really know what the content will comprise.
 Radical political rants...
-Scifi raves...
+Sci-fi raves...
 Raves 😉.
 Maybe a recipe here or there that I like.
 I'll most definitely talk about music and programming as those are my main passions.

 The playlist above is called _motoko_kusanagi (the name of the woman in the above picture).
 I think it's an amazing collection of music inspired by the Ghost in the Shell (best listened to on shuffle).
-I would love it if you followed me on spotify!
+I would love it if you followed me on [Spotify](https://open.spotify.com/user/128381503?si=sCIXR-UGQ8WwxdsvVM7m2A)!

 - Side note: The embedded Spotify playlists check to see if you are logged in as a premium subscriber (if you're not, you should be).
 If you aren't you get a low-quality, 30 second preview, but if you *are* then you get full quality, full length songs/playlists.
 It seems to work really well on Chrome (not tested on Firefox because who uses Firefox??), but it doesn't work very well on Safari.
 I suspect it's because Safari has some deep anti-cross-site-tracking thing.
 I hope there is a workaround/fix, but for now just note that Chrome works well.